-As of December 31, 2023, AILIC's consolidated federal income tax returns for the 2021 through 2023 tax years remain subject to examination by the IRS.
+As of December 31, 2024, AILIC's consolidated federal income tax returns for the 2021 through 2024 tax years remain subject to examination by the IRS.
+The Company does not have any uncertain tax positions.

 The consolidated federal income tax returns include the following entities: